suresh-ben/Suresh-Ben/README.md

 * 🌍  I'm based in Visakhapatnam, India
 * ✉️  You can contact me at [sureshbennabatthula@gmail.com](mailto:sureshbennabatthula@gmail.com)
-* 🚀  I'm currently working on [D-drive - A Decentralized drive](https://github.com/Suresh-Ben/D-drive/)
+* 🚀  I'm currently working on [BlueSea - A NFT Maketplace](https://github.com/Suresh-Ben/blue-sea)
 * 🧠  I'm learning Hyperledger
 * ⚡  I used to develop games on unreal engine...